Soumaya Khalifa: Georgia-Pacific

 Working as a Human Resources professional at Georgia-Pacific corporate headquarters from 1993 – 2006, Khalifa built a reputation as a leader in corporate diversity strategies and leadership development.
-She led the development and implementation of company-wide Women and Minority Leadership Development Forums, identified resources for bilingual training, facilitated supplier diversity programs and designed company’s Mentoring Circle program.
+She led the development and implementation of company-wide Women and Minority Leadership Development Forums, identified resources for bilingual training, facilitated supplier diversity programs and designed company's Mentoring Circle program.

 Affiliations and community involvement

-Khalifa serves on the Atlanta Jewish Film Festival's Community Engagement Committee and is the Founder and Executive Director of the Islamic Speakers Bureau of Atlanta.
+Khalifa serves on the Board of Community Foundation for Greater Atlanta, the Carter Center Board of Councilors, and is the Founder and Executive Director of the Islamic Speakers Bureau of Atlanta.

 Khalifa serves on the Georgia Interfaith Public Policy Center Board.